Mat 6:10 Thy kingdom come. Thy will be done in earth, as it is in heaven.

 The Greek verbs (and other words) in this verse are very different than the English translation of them in most biblical translations.
 The KJV seems to intentionally replace first verb's meaning with the meaning of the second verb.
 Another aspect that is hidden in the Greek is that the form of these phrases.
 The last part of the previous verse (Mat 6:9) and the two phrases in this verse follow the same form, a verb stating something that must happen followed by the subject of that action.
 This form is somewhat poetic, but it is different than the poetry of the KJV.

-So the first part of this verse is closer to "It must start, the reign of yours."
+So the first part of this verse is closer to "It must start, the kingship of yours."

 Again, the second phrase here is the verb, in the form of a command, but the meaning of the verb involved is even further from the KJV translation.
 So let us look at the words as they occur in the KJV translation.